RosieSB/C-RWedding/Food+Drink.md

 There will be wine with dinner, provided by the venue.

 ### Menu
-See the [Mount Lebanon menu](https://www.mountlebanon.co.uk/food-menu) for more details
+See the [Mount Lebanon menu](https://www.mountlebanon.co.uk/food-menu) for more details about any of the following dishes.

 Starters/Mezza: Houmous, Moutabel (Baba Ghanoush), Falafel, Fattoush (salad --- crispy bread separate), (flat)bread, (stuffed vine leaves), Sambousek (assorted pastries --- choice of lamb, chicken or vegetarian), Batata Harra (delicious potato cubes).